 For the municipality, as a public body charged with or intervening in public debt management, EMIR does not apply.
 Furthermore, it must also be assessed whether the municipality itself is to be classified as an “undertaking”.
-Based on the explanations above, this is indeed not the case.
+Based on the explanations above, this is, indeed, not the case.

-A municipality owns a public utility company in the form of a stock company for supplying electricity (or gas or heating) within the municipality.
+A municipality owns a public utility company in the form of a stock company for supplying electricity (or gas or heating) in the municipality.
 This stock company (as a separate legal person) holds positions in derivative contracts:

-Neither the stock company, which is not active in a commercial manner, since it does not perform services on any market, nor the municipality itself (which under civil law is not a party to the derivative contract) are non-financial counterparties.
-EMIR therefore does not apply.
+Neither the stock company, which is not active in a commercial manner since it does not perform services on any market, nor the municipality itself, which under civil law is not a party to the derivative contract, are non-financial counterparties.
+EMIR, therefore, does not apply.